ahowe12/AHoweFiles/DataVisualizations.md

 General Government Debt - Bar Chart

+*Gross Debt as a Percentage of GDP per Country*

 <iframe src="https://data.oecd.org/chart/5Jjs" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/5Jjs" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2015</a></iframe>

 General Government Debt - Beeswarm Plot

+*Gross Debt as a Percentage of GDP per Country from 1996 to 2018*

 This visualization show the gross debt of 35 countries' general governments as a percentage of their respective GDPs from 1996 to 2018.
 Gross debt indicates the sustainability of each country's government finances.
 The data are displayed using a beeswarm plot, which is a one-dimensional scatter plot that distributes data points horizontally so that the data don't overlap accross a selected dimension.
 This allows each data point to be seen in full.
 In this visualization, each dot represents its respective country's gross debt in a particular year.
 The larger the dot, the greater that country's gross debt.